 Once an advocacy program is up and running, employees won’t all want to share the same types of content.
 Nor will they want to share it on the same social networks.
 Some, for example, might be more interested in marketing content such as blogs and infographics, and share mostly on Twitter.
 Others might prefer product development announcements or case studies, and be more active on LinkedIn.

-The point is that such variations should be taken into account when optimizing both the platform itself and engagement initiatives.
-For example, content channels can be created for specific user groups, based on identified interests.
-Meanwhile, gamification campaigns can be designed to focus on the most popular types of content and / or social networks.
-This will enable you to optimize the user experience over time, putting the focus on what works best for your employees.
+The point is that you should take into account such variations when optimizing both the platform itself and engagement initiatives.
+For example, you can create content channels for specific user groups; which identify certain interests of the employees.
+Meanwhile, you can design gamification campaigns to focus on the most popular types of content and / or social networks.
+This will enable you to optimize the user experience over time; putting the focus on what works best for your employees.